When do I get the newest features in Office 2016 for Office 365?

 Insiders who have signed up for Office Insider Fast will receive the earliest, preview build first.
 This track is for Insiders who feel comfortable with using unsupported builds and will help identify issues and provide valuable feedback to Microsoft.
-(This only applies to Windows, Mac, and Windows Mobile which have the Fast program.
-Android and iOS programs will eventually get the fast track as well.)
+(This only applies to Windows, Mac, iOS, and Windows Mobile which have the Fast program.
+The Android program will eventually get the fast track as well.)

 Next, Insiders who have joined Office Insider Slow get access to preview builds.
 These preview builds differ, in that they are fully supported by Microsoft.
 This means there’s minimal risk and your feedback will be used to tweak and improve the final Office update.

-If you are an Office Insider for Android, there is only one option and you will receive a supported build before other users.
+If you are an Office Insider for Android, there is only one option and you will receive a supported builds before other users.

 The remaining Office 2016 users get updates a little later, typically one to three weeks after Office Insiders, or possibly longer.
 When they’re released, these updates are sent to a small percentage of users first, and then more users are added over time until all Office subscribers are updated.

 When new features are available, they will download automatically if you have Office for Windows.
 If automatic update is not turned on, you can Install Office updates manually.
 If you have a Mac, be sure to configure Mac to update automatically.

 Visit the Office Insider program to sign up.
 You can also follow the @OfficeInsider Twitter handle to find out about new features and updates that are released to Office Insiders.

 Here are some commonly asked questions regarding new features for Office.
 If you have additional questions about this process, please let us know using the comment box below.

 If you have Office 365, upgrading is easy and won't cost you anything.
 See these links for more info:

 If you have a one-time purchase of an older version of Office, you'll need to purchase Office 2016 or an Office 365 subscription.